 Distributor Arrangements.
 The company offers long-term financing to independent distributors for the purchase of their territories, and substantially all of the independent distributors elect to use this financing alternative.
 The distributor notes have a ten-year term, and the distributors pay principal and interest weekly.
 Each independent distributor has the right to require the company to repurchase the territories and truck, if applicable, at the original price paid by the distributor on the long-term financing arrangement in the six-month period following the sale of a territory to the independent distributor.
-Prior to July of 2006, the company was required to repurchase the territory at the original purchase price plus interest paid by the distributor in the six-month period following the sale of a territory to the independent distributor.
+Prior to July of 2006, the company was required to repurchase the territory at the original purchase price plus interest paid by the distributor within the six-month period following the sale of a territory to the independent distributor; beginning July 2006, the company is not required to repay interest paid by the distributor during such six-month period.
 If the truck is leased, the company will assume the lease payment if the territory is repurchased during the first six-month period.
-If the company had been required to repurchase these territories, the company would have been obligated to pay \$0.6 million and \$0.7 million as of December 30, 2006 and December 31, 2005, respectively.
+If the company had been required to repurchase these territories, the company would have been obligated to pay \$0.9 million and \$0.6 million as of December 29, 2007 and December 30, 2006, respectively.
 After the six-month period expires, the company retains a right of first refusal to repurchase these territories.
 Additionally, in the event the company exits a territory or ceases to utilize the independent distribution form of doing business, the company is contractually required to purchase the territory from the independent distributor for ten times average weekly branded sales.
 If the company acquires a territory from an independent distributor, company employees operate the territory until it can be resold.
-The company held an aggregate of \$84.3 million and \$79.3 million as of December 30, 2006 and December 31, 2005, respectively, of distributor notes.
+The company held an aggregate of \$99.5 million and \$84.3 million as of December 29, 2007 and December 30, 2006, respectively, of distributor notes.
+This increase was primarily due to the sale in fiscal 2007 of territories acquired in the 2006 Derst acquisition.
 The company does not view this aggregate amount as a concentrated credit risk, as each note relates to an individual distributor.
-The company has approximately \$22.9 million and \$16.4 million as of December 30, 2006 and December 31, 2005, respectively, of territories held for sale.
+The company has approximately \$12.4 million and \$22.9 million as of December 29, 2007 and December 30, 2006, respectively, of territories held for sale.